 *New to our program, we plan to incorporate a day excursion to Europe's capital - Brussels.
 Activities include a briefing session with the EU Institution representatives (Parliament and Commission), as well as a briefing with the US Embassy to the EU or one of the leading international law firms based in Brussels.
 Please note that this excursion and these activities depend on enrollment numbers.
 A minimum of 15 students is required.

-Students should plan to arrive by late afternoon on Sunday, June 19 and depart no earlier than the evening of Wednesday, July 6.
-Final exams will be held on Wednesday, July 6 during the regular class times.
-Please not that final exams cannot be rescheduled.
+Students should plan to arrive by late afternoon on Sunday, June 19 and depart no earlier than the evening of Thursday, July 7.
+There will be an orientation dinner in early evening on Sunday June 19.
+Final exams will be held on Thursday, July 7 during the regular class times.
+Please note that final exams cannot be rescheduled.

-Students are responsible for all travel arrangements.
+Students are responsible for all travel and are strongly advised to purchase travel insurance.
 We recommend researching ticket prices early from a few travel search engines to find the most competitive prices.

 Family members and friends are cordially invited to participate in all activities except the academic course.